Green Funerals: Protect the Planet and Your Pocketbook

 Say no to embalming.
 Embalming fluid contains toxic chemicals -- including up to three gallons of formaldehyde -- that can seep into soil and ground water.
 It's also hazardous to the funeral industry personnel who have to work with it.
 Embalming rarely serves a legitimate purpose and is almost never required.

 Ask for a biodegradable container.
 You can use a simple wood casket, cardboard box, or shroud for burial.
 There are also biodegradable urns for ashes that will be buried.
 By law, you are allowed to use whatever type of container you like -- even a homemade one.
 This is a great opportunity to save money, because elaborate caskets and urns carry a huge mark up and can cost a bundle.
 (The average casket costs almost $2,500.
 Fancier models may cost more than $20,000.)
+You can find a list of certified biodegradable products on the Green Burial Council website.

 Avoid in-ground vaults.
 Vaults are large containers, usually made from reinforced concrete, that are placed in the ground before a burial.
 They're not required by law, but many cemeteries demand them because they make it easier to maintain the landscape.
 The result is that, every year, more than 1.5 million tons of reinforced concrete are buried along with caskets and bodies.